Speaker

 Actions

-Yuan Chen is a Principal Software Engineer at Nvidia.
-Before joining Nvidia, Yuan served as a Staff Software engineer at Apple, where he contributed to the development of Apple's Kubernetes infrastructure beginning in 2019.
-Yuan has actively contributed to the Kubernetes projects and the CNCF community, and has delivered over 10 talks at KubeCon.
-He was a Principal Architect at JD.com and a Principal Researcher at Hewlett Packard Labs.
-He received a Ph.D. in Computer Science from Georgia Tech.
+Yuan Chen is a Principal Software Engineer at NVIDIA, working on cloud-native Kubernetes infrastructure for AI in DGX Cloud.
+He previously built hyper-scale Kubernetes infrastructure at Apple.
+He has contributed to open source Kubernetes and the CNCF community, delivering 14 KubeCon talks.
+Yuan was a Principal Architect at JD.com and a Principal Research Scientist at Hewlett Packard Labs.
+He holds a Ph.D. in Computer Science from Georgia Tech.

 Area of Expertise